TheMisba7/design-patterns/src/main/java/decorator/README.md

 - **Decorator** is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

       For example you have a basic notifier class that sends notifications by email.
-Over time, you want to extend the types of notifications, such as sending notifications via, SMS, Slack, Whatsapp, etc. Rather than modifying the original  email notifier class whenever a new type of notification is needed, you can use the Decorator Pattern to wrap additional behaviors around the base notification system.
+      Over time, you want to extend the types of notifications, such as sending notifications via, SMS, Slack, Whatsapp, etc. Rather than modifying the original email notifier class whenever a new type of notification is needed you can use the Decorator Pattern to wrap additional behaviors around the base notification system.

 <h3> Solution</h3>